 Liz O’Donnell is an author, speaker, and entrepreneur.
 A longtime marketing executive, she turned her attention to helping working daughters balance eldercare and career after caring for her two parents.

-She started Working Daughter, a community for women balancing career and caregiving in 2015 and two years later launched Rent-A-Sister, which provides hands-on support services for family caregivers via a network of compassionate ”sisters.”
-Liz also moderates a popular online support group for working daughters on Facebook.
+She started Working Daughter, a community for women balancing career and caregiving in 2015 and she moderates a popular online support group for working daughters on Facebook.

 A recognized expert on eldercare, Liz has written articles about the challenges of working daughters balancing careers and caregiving for numerous national publications including The Atlantic, Forbes, TIME, WBUR and PBS’ Next Avenue.
 She has also written about balancing career and motherhood for The Atlanta Journal Constitution, The Globe and Mail, and Daily Worth.
 Liz has been a repeat guest expert on Good Day Sacramento, one of California’s highest-rated morning news programs, a regular guest on the podcast Your Caregiving Journey, and she hosts a monthly local cable show about caregiving that reaches 130,000 viewers in the Greater Boston area.
 CNN, The Washington Post, Harvard Business Review, Fast Company, Investor’s Business Daily, and Care.com have all cited her as an expert on women in the workplace.